About Plains Church

-- God’s Word, given to mankind through God’s servants, inspired by God Himself, and containing His revelation of Himself and His plan and means of salvation to mankind.
-It is inerrant and to be wholly trusted.
+- God’s Word, given to mankind through God’s servants, inspired by God Himself, and containing His revelation of Himself and His plan and means of salvation to mankind, inerrant and to be wholly trusted.

-- God’s Authority, not resting on the testimony of men, or even of the Church, but embued with authenticity and power from God Himself as its author.
+- God’s Authority, not resting on the testimony of men, or even of the Church, but embude with authenticity and power from God Himself as its author.

-- God’s Revelation, teaching us everything that God wants us to know regarding His glory, our salvation, and the way that He wants us to live.
+- God’s Revelation, teaching us everything that we need to know regarding His glory, our salvation, and the way that He wants us to live.